ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-test-ballerina-code.md

 ```

 #### @test:AfterSuite {}
 The function specified following the annotation will be run once after all of the tests in the test suite is run.
 This can be used for cleaning up test suite level aspects.
 The test suite covers tests related to a package.

+e.g:
 ```ballerina
 @test:AfterSuite {}
 function testSuiteCleanup() {